noplacenoaddress/RNMnetwork/Part 4 - My experience/6 - canyelles.md

 *They have separated us.
 They have forced our tears.
 All of this to play with your body, to sell you like in a butcher, to gain to earn slips of paper or magnetic states of a hard disk.
 To gain with one of the worst think in the world, gambling. ludopathy for mentally ill people.*

 *They have separated us.
-The have forced our tears.
+They have forced our tears.
 All of this to play with my mind, to sell my extreme stress data to military facilities, to gain to earn slips of paper or magnetic states of a hard disk.
 To gain with one of the worst think in the world, gambling. ludopathy for mentally ill people.*

 *Your friend, lover, man and husband if God will help us.*